hainn2009/my-auction-app/README.md

 #### AI Service

-This feature is building.
-Done but need real data.
+This feature is built.
+But might need more real data to train it.